FENECON Commercial 92 — Assembly and Operating Instructions

 -

-The storage system may only be dismantled by authorized electricians.
+The electrical Energy storage system must only be dismantled by authorized electricians.

 -